Ispanicus/GPTAugmentation/README.md

 # NLPPhard
-NLP Programming is hard
+NLP Programming is hard is the github repository for the paper "Generative approach to NLP data augmentation using GPT-Neo"

-Amazon videogame reviews, should be placed in Data: http://deepyeti.ucsd.edu/jianmo/amazon/categoryFilesSmall/Video_Games_5.json.gz